 By creating a seamless and convenient shopping experience for customers both online and in-store during Black Friday, retailers can set themselves apart from their competitors and tap into the highly lucrative holiday market.

-#4 Advertise your deals widely
+Advertise your Black Friday deals widely and early

 The louder you are, the more likely you are to be heard.
 And when it comes to driving awareness for your Black Friday and Cyber Monday deals, that’s exactly what you need to do.

 There are a number of ways to make some noise and get people talking about your business during the holidays.

 You can start by sending out promotional emails to your subscribers featuring exclusive deals and discounts that will be available during the sale period.
 However, you need to be aware that probably everyone and their dog will have an email marketing strategy for holiday shoppers, promoting a Black Friday sale.
 That’s why yours has to stand out, follow the right sequence, and provide extra value.

 You can also create social media posts and ads that highlight your special offers, driving traffic to your site or brick-and-mortar location.